 Tourism statistics includes data on capacity and outputs of collective tourist accommodation establishments and also data from a sample survey among households on travel behaviour of residents.
-Besides data by region and district, also data on tourist areas and tourist regions are published.
-These areas were officially defined by the CzechTourism agency in 2005; in 2010 the definition was revised.
+Besides data by Region and District, data for certified tourist areas of the Destination Management Organization (DMO) are published.
+The DMO ensures coordination, cooperation, and communication of providers of tourism services on a given territory in order to manage tourism more effectively.